The basic principles of Christianity are explained here.

 and other religions are also discussed.

-Now, if all this seems a bit too much for you … say if you are even struggling with the possible existence of God … please begin by reading the article, “How to believe in God”.
-Trust me on this one: if you are ready to believe, then you can!
+AND, if all this seems a bit too much for you … say if you are even struggling with the possible existence of God … please begin by reading the article, “Can I really believe in God?”

 2. ESSENTIAL CHRISTIAN BELIEFS

 So, a brief overview of ‘Christian beliefs’ follows …

 Let me begin by writing that it was the concept of “grace” that actually drew me to Christianity.
 The term relates to the way our loving God is always ready to give us human beings more than we rightfully deserve.

 I read somewhere that the concept of grace is ‘so far out there’, that no human being could have ever ‘dreamt it up’.
 Through his outpouring of grace, in our lives, God demonstrates that he really wants a loving personal relationship with each one of us.

 And of course, God intends that relationship with him will never end, even after our physical death (more about that later).
 Within this life he is, for example, continually and lovingly trying to ‘guide us‘ and ‘help us‘ in our day-to-day lives.
 Of course, this does relate more to our ‘real needs’ than our ‘wants’.
 And I’d guess you know the difference.